Adam Beck: Biography

 In 1915, he tried to introduce a network of interurban railways, known provincially as radials (long-distance trolleys) in Ontario under public ownership, but this plan had to be put on hold during World War I. In the 1919 post-war election, Beck lost his seat to Hugh Stevenson as the United Farmers of Ontario swept the Conservatives out of power.

 Beck continued to push his radial railways proposal after World War I, which pitted him against Premier Ernest Drury, with whom he had an antagonistic relationship.
 In 1920, Drury created a Royal Commission, chaired by Robert Franklin Sutherland, which concluded that the popularity of automobiles had rendered Beck's proposal obsolete.

 During his time in the provincial legislature Beck remained active in London.
 His daughter Marion, born in 1904, suffered from tuberculosis, but with Beck's wealth and influence she had access to the best doctors and medicine.
 Realizing that not everyone could afford such care, in 1910 Beck founded a sanitorium, which was very advanced for its time.
 The Queen Alexandra Sanitorium, named after Alexandra of Denmark, wife of King Edward VII, was officially opened on April 5 of that year by Governor General Earl Grey.
 It was later renamed the Beck Memorial Sanitorium.
 Later still it was renamed the Children's Psychiatric Research Institute (CPRI).
 Today the building houses the London Child and Parent Resource Institute.
 In 1918 Beck also paid fellow Londoner Guy Lombardo to play at Marion's débutante party.

 Lilian Beck died of cancer on October 17, 1921.
 In 1923 Beck was re-elected to the Ontario legislature, until his own death from anemia in 1925.
 Former Prime Minister of Canada Arthur Meighen, Ontario premier George Howard Ferguson, and London mayor George Wenige attended his funeral.

 The Queenston Chippawa power station (now Sir Adam Beck Hydroelectric Power Stations), which he helped to create, was renamed after him in 1950.
-Also named for him were Sir Adam Beck Collegiate Institute, a public secondary school in London which is now home to the Thames Valley District School Board headquarters, an elementary school in Upper Beaches, Toronto, Ontario, and a bilingual elementary school in Etobicoke.
+Also named for him were Sir Adam Beck Collegiate Institute, a public secondary school in London (closed 1982) which is now home to the Thames Valley District School Board headquarters, an elementary school in Upper Beaches, Toronto, Ontario, and a bilingual elementary school in Etobicoke.
 Sir Adam Beck Public School was built in his hometown of Baden.
 Sir Adam Beck Community Park in Baden is also named in his honour.
 In 1990, Headley, the Becks' mansion at Richmond and Sydenham streets, was demolished by Sifton Properties Ltd. and replaced with a condominium replica dubbed the Sir Adam Beck Manor.
 In Toronto, there is a statue of Beck (Adam Beck Memorial), sculpted by Emanuel Hahn, on University Avenue at Queen Street West.
 It was jointly erected by City of Toronto and the Toronto Hydro-Electric Commission in 1934.